Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 A customer return is processed in the system before the physical unit arrives at the warehouse.
 The system increases inventory based on the expected return.
 Then a different order ships against that inventory before the physical unit is back in stock.
 When the physical unit fails to arrive (or arrives damaged and unsellable), the inventory goes negative.

-Operational signature: negative counts on SKUs with high return rates, often in returns-heavy categories (apparel-DTC swimwear, footwear, formalwear).
+Operational signature: negative counts on SKUs with high return rates, often in returns-heavy categories (DTC swimwear, footwear, formalwear, contemporary womenswear with fit-driven returns).

 Workflow fix: return processing waits for physical arrival before increasing inventory.
 Two-step return workflow with “RMA issued” (no inventory change) and “return received” (inventory increase).

-Structural fix: transit-aware return states with explicit “in-transit” inventory bucket separate from “available” inventory.
+Structural fix: transit-aware return states with an explicit “in-transit” inventory bucket separate from “available” inventory.

 A transfer between two warehouses or between warehouse and 3PL debits inventory from the source location and credits it to the destination location.
 If the credit fails, is delayed, or is incorrectly mapped, the source location goes negative and the destination location is missing inventory.